COVID-19. DUE TO THE CURRENT CRISIS OUR USUAL ACTIVITIES HAVE BEEN SUSPENDED UNTIL FURTHER NOTICE.

 A VERY WARM WELCOME TO THE BRISTOL COMMONWEALTH SOCIETY

 As part of an influential and global family we aim:

-- To raise awareness of the Commonwealth’s 53 nations, their people, their cultures and their histories.
+- To raise awareness of the Commonwealth’s 54 nations, their people, their cultures and their histories.

 FOR GENERAL ENQUIRIES OR DETAILS OF MEMBERSHIP PLEASE CONTACT GINA ON 0117 9734720 OR EMAIL http://firstname.lastname@example.org

 The Lord Lieutenant of Bristol, Mrs Mary Prior MBE JP, and the Lord Mayor of Bristol, Councillor Farouk Choudury, attending the ceremonial handover of the Commonwealth Flag in March 2014.
 This marked the first Fly the Flag event celebrated at City Hall.